JetBrains/teamcity-documentation/topics/setting-up-and-running-additional-build-agents.md

 Using 64-bit JDK (not JRE) is recommended.
 JDK is required for some build runners like [IntelliJ IDEA Project](intellij-idea-project.md), Java [Inspections](inspections.md), and [Duplicates](duplicates-finder-java.md).
 If you do not have Java builds, you can install JRE instead of JDK.
 Using of x64 bit Java is possible, but you might need to double the `-Xmx` memory value for the main agent process (see [Configuring Build Agent Startup Properties](configuring-build-agent-startup-properties.md) and alike [section](installing-and-configuring-the-teamcity-server.md#Setting+Up+Memory+settings+for+TeamCity+Server) for the server).
+{product="tc"}

+Using 64-bit JDK (not JRE) is recommended.
+JDK is required for some build runners like [IntelliJ IDEA Project](intellij-idea-project.md), Java [Inspections](inspections.md), and [Duplicates](duplicates-finder-java.md).
+If you do not have Java builds, you can install JRE instead of JDK.
+Using of x64 bit Java is possible, but you might need to double the `-Xmx` memory value for the main agent process (see [Configuring Build Agent Startup Properties](configuring-build-agent-startup-properties.md)).
+{product="tcc"}

 <anchor name="java-paths"/>